 In its February 24, 2020 Opinion, the Superior Court concluded James's PCRA petition was timely filed.
 Commonwealth v.
-Cobbs, \\\\ A.3d \\\\, 2020 WL 880345 at \2 (Pa.
-Super., Feb.
-24, 2020).
-However, the court ruled that James was serving a constitutional life sentence at the time he was sentenced to a mandatory term of life without parole for the Assault by a Life Prisoner conviction.
-Id. at \5.
+Cobbs, 230 A.3d 388, 390-91 (Pa.
+Super.
+Ct.
+2020).
+However, the court ruled that James was serving a constitutional life sentence at the time he was sentenced to a mandatory term of life without parole for the Assault by Life Prisoner conviction.
+Id. at 394.
 The Superior Court reasoned that the later nullification of this predicate sentence had no bearing on James's current sentence.
 Id.
-This appeal follows.
+James filed a timely Petition for Allowance of Appeal which was granted by this Court on September 15, 2020.